Skip to Content

 Using frozen zucchini

-Freezing zucchini can be a great way to not let any of your vegetables go to waste.
+Freezing zucchini can be a great way not to let any of your vegetables go to waste.

 However, what happens when you want to use them?

-Zucchini gives off a lot of water and after it’s been frozen it’s no different.
+Zucchini gives off a lot of water, and after it’s been frozen, it’s no different.

 You do not need to do this with freshly grated zucchini as it will not release as much water as previously frozen zucchini.